h2non/nar/README.md

 $ npm install -g nar
 ```

-Otherwise you can install it as package dependency
+If you need to use the API, you should install it as package dependency
 ```
-$ nom install nar --save
+$ npm install nar --save
 ```

 ## Command-line interface